citp/privacy-policy-historical/l/ls/lsc/lsc.edu.md

-> *The following text is extracted and transformed from the lsc.edu privacy policy that was archived on 2016-12-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161203100145id_/http%3A//www.lsc.edu/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the lsc.edu privacy policy that was archived on 2017-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606173246id_/http%3A//www.lsc.edu/privacy) for the most accurate reproduction.*

 # Privacy - Lake Superior College|Duluth, MN Lake Superior College|Duluth, MN

 **Effective: 2/27/2015**

-The Minnesota State Colleges and Universities system (MnSCU) is firmly committed to respecting the privacy of all website visitors to the extent permitted by state and federal laws, including the Minnesota Government Data Practices Act, Minn.
+The Minnesota State system is firmly committed to respecting the privacy of all website visitors to the extent permitted by state and federal laws, including the Minnesota Government Data Practices Act, Minn.
 Stat.
 Ch.
 13. This Privacy Statement of Lake Superior College is intended to explain the ways in which we collect information, the way we will use the information collected, and the protections we will provide the information you choose to give to us.

 **Information Collected and Stored Automatically**